Meet our Head of English and Media

 My undergraduate degree was English with History; my MA is in Science Fiction and my PhD is on a contemporary African American writer of science fiction.

-How would you describe the Institute?
+How would you describe the University?

 The best place to work.
 The staff and students are amazing and completely committed to learning and finding out new knowledge, developing creative ideas and sharing them with others.
 What’s really inspiring is the range of work staff and students produce.
 I might start the week reading students’ creative writing and end it listening to students broadcasting from the industry-standard radio studios here in Parkside building or reading the latest news our journalists produce on Birmingham Eastside.
 The variety of work that staff and students produce means that every week is different and brings something exciting and new.